Skip to content

 The original questionnaires are in Danish.
 That means the data has been effectively invisible to the anglophone research community since 1944.
 This index pulls each form's structured fields into English: date, time, location, phenomenon description, observer type (military, police, civilian), sky conditions, duration.
 The fixed-field format made extraction straightforward.

 Every translated record maps back to a specific page in the original scanned PDFs.
 Need to verify a translation?
 The source page number is right there.
-The data sits in JSON format, machine-readable and searchable out of the box.

 Removing the Language Barrier